Coderx7/DIGITS-WINDOWS/README.md

 # Installation

+Note: For the latest instructions on how to make DIGITS run on windows visit : https://github.com/NVIDIA/DIGITS/blob/master/docs/BuildDigitsWindows.md

 For Windows Installation Visit this issue : https://github.com/NVIDIA/DIGITS/issues/47#issuecomment-205427707
 ### Note:
 * You need to have the Microsoft branch of caffe installed.